 Benefit Description You Pay Physical and Occupational therapies (cont.)
-High Option Standard Option Cardiac rehabilitation following a heart transplant, bypass surgery or a myocardial infarction is provided for up to 36 sessions (3 times per week for up to 12 \$20 copayment for services provided by a licensed physical or occupational therapist \$20 copayment for services provided by a licensed physical or occupational therapist weeks). \$35 copayment for a specialist physician who is not a licensed physical or occupational therapist (No deductible) \$40 copayment for a specialist physician who is not a licensed physical or occupational therapist Not covered: All Charges All Charges Recreational or education therapy, and any related diagnostic testing except as provided by a hospital as part of a covered inpatient stay Maintenance or palliative rehabilitative therapy Exercise programs Hippotherapy (exercise on horseback) Services provided by a massage therapists Speech Therapy High Option Standard Option Habilitative and Rehabilitative benefits are limited to 60 visits or two consecutive months per person, per \$20 copayment when provided by a licensed speech therapist \$20 copayment when provided by a licensed speech therapist calendar year.
-NOTE: Habilitative services require preauthorization \$35 copayment for a specialist physician who is not a licensed speech therapist(No deductible) \$40 copayment for a specialist physician who is not a licensed speech therapist Hearing services (testing, treatment, and supplies) High Option Standard Option For treatment related to illness or injury, including evaluation and diagnostic hearing tests performed by an M.D., D.O., or audiologist \$35 copayment for a specialist physician (No deductible) \$40 copayment for a specialist physician Note: For routine hearing screening performed during a child's preventive care visit, see Section 5(a) Preventive care, children.
-External hearing aids Implanted hearing-related devices, such as bone anchored hearing aids (BAHA) and cochlear implants Note: For benefits for the devices, see Section 5(a) Orthopedic and prosthetic devices .
-Not covered: •Hearing services that are not shown as covered All Charges All Charges
+Standard Option • identifies the specific professional skills the patient requires and the medical necessity for skilled services; and \$20 copayment for services provided by a licensed physical or occupational therapist \$20 copayment for services provided by a licensed physical or occupational therapist indicates the length of time the services are needed.
+Benefits are limited to 60 visits or two consecutive months, per condition for physical, or occupational, or a combination of both. \$35 copayment for a specialist physician who is not a licensed physical or occupational therapist (No deductible) \$40 copayment for a specialist physician who is not a licensed physical or occupational therapist Not covered: All Charges All Charges • Recreational or education therapy, and any related diagnostic testing except as provided by a hospital as part of a covered inpatient stay Maintenance or palliative rehabilitative therapyExercise programs • Hippotherapy (exercise on horseback) • Services provided by a massage therapists Speech Therapy High Option Standard Option Habilitative and Rehabilitative benefits are limited to 60 visits or two consecutive months per person, per \$20 copayment when provided by a licensed speech therapist \$20 copayment when provided by a licensed speech therapist calendar year.
+NOTE: Habilitative services require pre- authorization \$35 copayment for a specialist physician who is not a licensed speech therapist(No deductible) \$40 copayment for a specialist physician who is not a licensed speech therapist Hearing services (testing, treatment, and supplies) High Option Standard Option • For treatment related to illness or injury, including evaluation and diagnostic hearing tests performed by an M.D., D.O., or audiologist \$35 copayment for a specialist physician (No deductible) \$40 copayment for a specialist physician Note: For routine hearing screening performed during a child's preventive care visit, see Section 5(a) Preventive care, children. • External hearing aids • Implanted hearing-related devices, such as bone anchored hearing aids (BAHA) and cochlear implants Note: For benefits for the devices, see Section 5(a) Orthopedic and prosthetic devices.
+Not covered: All Charges All Charges • Hearing services that are not shown as covered